DevKipesa/DevKipesa/README.md

 - 👋 Hi, I’m @DevKipesa
-- 👀 I’m interested in learning python
 - 🌱 I’m currently learning python.
-Intermediate level
 - 💞️ I’m looking to collaborate on developing projects
-- 📫 How to reach me - You can reach me through kymdommie@gmail.com
+- 📫 How to reach me < kymdommie@gmail.com >

 <!---
 DevKipesa/DevKipesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.